paiqo/Databricks-VSCode/README.md

 - creation and querying of widgets must happen in separate cells
 - the cell that creates the widget must be executed before the cell that gets the value form the widget `dbutils.widgets.get("myWidget")`
 - to display the options in VSCode, the expression has to be evaluated which can take some time, even for simple expressions
+- widgets that are commented out might still get evaluated

+To mitigate those limitations, we highly recommend to:
+- put all code that creates widgets into a single cell at the beginning of your notebook
+- put all code that reads the widgets into a separate cell

 You can also update the values of all already loaded widgets at once using the `Update Widgets` button in the notebook toolbar.

 # File System Integration
 ![File System Integration](/images/FileSystemIntegration.jpg?raw=true "File System Integration")